marushkevych/marushkevych.github.io/_posts/2013-01-25-spring-surf-explained.md

 * free-marker template
 * controller script (JavaScript or java)

 Alfresco calls Web-Script "mini MVC" where free-marker templates are View, controller script is controller, and Model is the context accessible from controller and free-marker template.

-h1.
-Spring Surf is not MVC framework
+# Spring Surf is not MVC framework

-Alfresco Quick Start is trying to position Spring Surf as MVC framework on itself, but its a far stretch cause when Spring Surf page is being rendered the View is already being written to response, so its*too late* to make any "Control" decisions like rendering another view or showing Error page or forwarding to another Page.
+Alfresco Quick Start is trying to position Spring Surf as MVC framework on itself, but its a far stretch cause when Spring Surf page is being rendered the View is already being written to response, so its *too late* to make any "Control" decisions like rendering another view or showing Error page or forwarding to another Page.

 Here are the reasons one should not use Spring Surf as MVC framework on itself: